jchatel/quickmail-next-docs/email-accounts/adding-email-accounts-for-sending.md

 - Temporarily use a different browser.

 **Note:** Custom email addresses can produce a variety of errors.
-For troubleshooting, refer to this article.
-If your error is not listed, contact your email service provider.
+For troubleshooting, contact your email service provider.

 ## How Many Email Accounts Can I Add?